Chop: This means things just need to be made smaller but not necessarily perfectly even

 Here are some other suggestions that might make your knife work go a little more quickly:

-- Use a cutting board (preferably wood or bamboo) and if it slides easily on your counter, put a dishtowel underneath to stabilize it.
+- Use a cutting board (preferably wood or bamboo (paid links)) and if it slides easily on your counter, put a dishtowel underneath to stabilize it.

 - Try to make your chopping efficient by cutting through multiple vegetables or layers at once, for example, lining up carrots or green beans side-by-side, and stacking onion slices so you can cut through several at once.